sbb-design-systems/lyne-components/src/components/selection-expansion-panel/readme.md

-The `sbb-selection-panel` component wraps either a [sbb-checkbox](/docs/components-sbb-checkbox-sbb-checkbox--docs) or a [sbb-radio-button](/docs/components-sbb-radio-button-sbb-radio-button--docs) that can optionally toggle a content section.
+The `sbb-selection-expansion-panel` component wraps either a [sbb-checkbox](/docs/components-sbb-checkbox-sbb-checkbox--docs) or a [sbb-radio-button](/docs/components-sbb-radio-button-sbb-radio-button--docs) that can optionally toggle a content section.

-The content section can be opened by checking `sbb-checkbox` or selecting the `sbb-radio-button`.
+The content section can be opened by checking `sbb-checkbox-panel` or selecting the `sbb-radio-button-panel`.
 Additionally, clicking on all the upper area sets the checked state and therefore opens the content;
 clicking on the content area does not toggle anything.